TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 77/Psalms 77.13.md

 ---

-Thy way, O God, is in the sanctuary: Who is a great god like unto God?
+Your way, God, is in the sanctuary.
+What god is great like God?